sailalitha96/ultrasound_segmentation/ReadMe.md

 ### Aim

 The nerve area called the brachial plexus needs to be segmented from the given images.
 This was a challenging problem since there were an uneven distribution of images with masks.
 Some of the kernels had pointed out data with contradictory masks.Therefore a simple thresholding could eliminate these images.

-### Model Selection

-A unet is always best for segmentation especially for a biomedical image analysis.
-I decided to use a Unet without pretrained weightsand used Dropouts in between to increase acuracy.

 ### Image Preprocessing